jake142/laravel-service/readme.md

 1. The routes will be accessible
 2. The jobs can be run
+3. The tests will be added to the phpunit.xml and therefore able to run with the phpunit command.

+The above will be reversed if you choose to deactivate your service.

 To get an overview of all services, both active and inactive, run: